 You often hear people cite “a boat is a hole in the water into which you pour your money”; a depressing maxim and a discouraging misconception missing the point that a sailboat is a vessel for priceless experiences as well as a place to live.
 If you feel like your boat is a bottomless pit just swallowing up your money, you either have the wrong boat or you are doing something terribly wrong.

 But that said, boats do need a lot of attention and work, salt water is a ruthless destroyer of pretty much any material, and developing problems must be dealt with immediately before they turn into major problems.

-But with a good boat and good seamanship, a boat will easily outlive the sailor, and it is not entirely rare to find 100-year-old wooden boats still going strong on the water.
+But with a good sailboat and good seamanship, a boat will easily outlive the sailor, and it is not entirely rare to find 100-year-old wooden boats still going strong on the water.

-In this article, we will look at the different kinds of boat construction and other important boat components and their longevity and discuss how proper maintenance can help keep your boat afloat.
+In this article, we will look at the different kinds of sailboat construction and other important boat components and their longevity and discuss how proper maintenance can help keep your boat afloat.

 And just to set the tone, one witty sailor once said: “Keep the water out and the mast up, and the rest is a luxury”

 So, starting with the most important point: “Keep the water out” let’s talk hull construction.

 Every boat construction has its advantages and disadvantages, and when trying to estimate the longevity of a boat, hull construction and maintenance are key factors.

 It is therefore important to consider that when you choose a hull construction you also choose your labor, whether carpentry, steel work, or fiberglassing, your care and skill will be a major factor in keeping your boat alive.